kobrak1/phonebook-app/README.md

 ## Usage

+1. Split your terminal or open 2 different terminals, one is for the development server the other one is for the JSON server.
-1. Start the JSON server:\
+2. Start the JSON server:\
-   -Go to the src directory
+    First, go to the src directory
       ```bash
    cd src
    ```